 If you also need a separate business address for your website, business cards, bank account, vendor records, and anywhere else you would normally list one, add a virtual mailbox.
 The bundled tier from your registered agent provider is usually cheaper than running two separate accounts.

-If you specifically need a real office lease document (banks doing aggressive KYB checks, Amazon Seller Central verification, payment processor requirements), step up to a virtual office tier.
-Northwest's virtual office at $29/mo is the simplest path for most people.
+If you specifically need a real office lease document (banks doing aggressive KYB checks, Amazon Seller Central verification, payment processor requirements), step up to a virtual office tier and check which document the provider issues.
+Northwest's virtual office at $29/mo includes an actual lease and is the simplest path if you are in one of the 23 states it covers (AZ, CA, CO, DE, FL, GA, IA, ID, IL, MD, MS, MT, NH, NJ, NM, NV, NY, OR, TX, UT, VA, WA, WY).
+Outside those, a standalone provider is your option.
 The virtual mailbox vs registered agent guide covers when each tier makes sense.

 Can I use a P.O. box for my registered agent address?
 No. Every state requires the registered agent address to be a physical street address where service of process can be delivered during business hours.
 P.O. boxes do not qualify, period.